autay27/blogust/content/cardfile/chinese-learning.md

 "A Course in Contemporary Chinese" textbooks - a bit slow, but provided some structure to my learning.
 (I don't recommend the anki decks you can find online for these books, they have a few mistakes).

 I read some of the Ninchanese Chinese Grammar app, and liked it, but it's in Simplified.
-The Tae Kim of Chinese.
+The Tae Kim Japanese Grammar of Chinese.

-Anki - I had a personal deck to record words that I saw/looked up when I was out and about.
-I also had a deck of 6000 most common characters but used it less often.
+Anki - These days I use HSK which is a good selection of common words that you will quickly start to hear/see after learning them.
 I already knew radicals from Japanese, and didn't bother learning Chinese meanings (although I think my impression of their meanings is slowly changing to the Chinese ones now).

-Currently I don't use Anki because I don't want to learn each word so perfectly anymore.
-I just write lists of words in a notebook to test myself.
+For words I discover outside the Anki decks, I first star them in my dictionary app, then write them in a notebook to test myself.
+It's just more fun that way.

 DuShu - A marvelous app for practicing reading, specifically its "read from clipboard" option.
 It generates a nicely laid out pronunciation guide and dictionary for the text with options to hide and reveal definitions/pronunciations so you can practice recall.